tsegaterefe/Estimating-Time-Series-Averages-from-Latent-Space-of-Multi-tasking-Neural-Networks/README.md

  </p>

 # Steps in Training the proposed Networks and Estimating Averages
-* The proposed architectures were first trained using the train splits of the [UCR](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/) archive
-* The proposed networks optimized for multi-class catagorical cross entropy, reconstruction loss, and time domain and latent space qantile regression losses.
+* The proposed architectures were first trained using the train splits of the [UCR](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/) archive.
+In the training process, the networks optimized for multi-class catagorical cross entropy, reconstruction loss, and time domain and latent space qantile regression losses.